 Sony A6500 versus Olympus PEN-F

-The Sony Alpha A6500 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in October 2016 and January 2016.
+The Sony Alpha A6500 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and January 2016.
 Both the A6500 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.

-An illustration of the physical size and weight of the Sony A6500 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Olympus PEN-F. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (12 percent) than the Sony A6500.
-However, the PEN-F is slightly lighter (6 percent) than the A6500.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably larger (111 percent) than the Sony A6500.
+However, the PEN-F is markedly lighter (6 percent) than the A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.